Truth and Reconciliation Commission (South Korea): Falsified espionage charge against Lee Soo-keun

-Lee Soo-keun, the former vice president of the Korean Central News Agency in the Democratic People's Republic of Korea (North Korea), was exiled to the Republic of Korea through the demilitarized zone on March 22, 1967.
+Lee Soo-keun, the former vice president of the Korean Central News Agency in North Korea, was exiled to the Republic of Korea through the demilitarized zone on March 22, 1967.
 Lee then worked as an analyst at the KCIA until he was caught by KCIA agents en route to Cambodia under forged passports on January 27, 1969.
 After returning to South Korea, Lee was charged with violating the National Security Law and the Anti-communist Law by secretly collecting classified information and taking it out of the country, among other crimes.

 A death sentence was imposed on Lee on May 10, 1969, and he was executed on July 2 of the same year.
 South Korea's Truth and Reconciliation Commission ascertained that the KCIA illegally confined Lee, thereby meeting the prerequisites for a retrial, abiding by provision 7 under Article 420 and Article 422 of the Criminal Law.
 The commission also said that the illegal confinement during the interrogation, and the fact that the prosecution relied solely on the defendant's statements, failed to satisfy the rules of evidence.

 The commission recommended that the government make an official apology, restore of the honor of the dead, and retry the case in accordance with its findings.

 Abduction of Taeyoung-ho fishing crew

 Five petitioners pleaded for a truth verification concerning the abduction cases of the Taeyoungho crews.
-The crews were forcibly taken away by North Korean coast guards when they were got caught fishing on the North Korean side of the Military Demarcation Line (MDL).
+The crews were forcibly taken away by North Korean coast guards when they were caught fishing on the North Korean side of the Military Demarcation Line (MDL).
 They were found guilty by the South Korean authorities for violating the Anti-communist Law soon after they returned from their four-month detention in North Korea.

 The commission found that the crews were illegally confined and tortured during their interrogations at the Buan Police Office, which qualified the case for a retrial.
 Additionally, the commission found that the espionage charges against the abductees were falsified, and that the prosecutions were pursued without sufficient evidence, based only on testimony from the defendants, which did not meet the rules of evidence.

 The commission advised that the government officially apologize to the victims and have a retrial in accordance with its findings.